datajutsu-jpl/power_Learn/README.md

 ## Problem Statement

 	This dashboard helps in understanding the patients medical record.
-It Also comes in handy in terms of .
-It also comes in handy in knowing the medical status, improvements and progress by some particular sates.
+It Also comes in handy in terms knowing the medical status, improvements and progress by some particular sates.
-	Through the therapy given through different medications we can get to know their improvement areas and effectiveness of the same, thus the treatment cane be improved.
+	Through the therapy given through different medications we can get to know their improvement areas and effectiveness of the same, thus the treatment can be improved.
-	It also lets us know the average stay,total patient, revenu generaed and many more.
+	It also lets us know the average stay,total patient, revenue generated and many more.

 ### Steps followed

- - Step 1 : Loaded data into Power BI Desktop, dataset as a exce file.
+ - Step 1 : Loaded data into Power BI Desktop, dataset as a excel file.
  - Step 2 : Open power query editor & in view tab under Data preview section, check "column distribution", "column quality" & "column profile" options.
  - Step 3 : Also since by default, profile will be opened only for 1000 rows so you need to select "column profiling based on entire dataset".
  - Step 4 : It was observed that couple columns which appeared irrelevant and added no values to the data set were removed.
  - Step 5 : Columns like name, medical condition, insurance provider had improper case, Hence formatted to properly.
  - Step 6 : Created a calculated column and named years inorder to exract only the years from the date column.
  - Step 7 : Created the a custom column for age buckets , wrote dax to achieve this.
- - Step 8 : Created a seerated measures table to roganize the data effeciently neatly.
+ - Step 8 : Created a seperate measures table to organize the data effeciently.
  - Step 10 : Renamed columns accordingly and changed the data type.
  - Step11 : Sorted the data set based on name column alphabetically.
  - Step 12 : From the visualization pane, visuals were added to derive the insights.